On 29 June 2007, Apple released the first iteration of the iPhone, a gadget that would go on to change the world of consumer electronics forever.

 As it turned out, it wasn’t the physical hardware that would really transform the way in which we use our phones, but the arrival of the App Store a year later.
 All of a sudden, the possibilities were endless.
 The iPhone could play games, give us the news, stream TV shows, edit photos, identify songs and fuel hours of Facebook-based procrastination.
 As Apple would delight in telling us, there was an app for everything.

-To date, there have been 2.2 million apps released on the iOS store, and when we look back iPhone’s first decade it’s the apps that have turned it into a pocketable supercomputer.
+There have been more than 2.2 million apps released on the iOS store, and when we look back at the iPhone’s first decade it’s the apps that have turned it into a pocketable supercomputer.
 However, a very large of chunk of them – particularly in the early days – have been absolute horseshit.
 For every Snapchat, there is a 69p virtual lighter.
-And so, to celebrate the iPhone’s 10th birthday we’ve decided to take a trip down memory lane.
+And so, to celebrate this lifechanging device we’ve decided to take a trip down memory lane.

 Here are some of the most shamelessly crap apps ever released.